 Floating treatment wetlands (FTW’s) are proven to remove over 90% of TSS and over 70% of most other harmful nutrients.
 Consequently, they improve the overall performance of the ponds and make for healthier waterway systems.

 Check out our Metra Park storm water case study for more information.

 In addition, stormwater ponds are known to be a nuisance for insects, particularly mosquitoes.
 BioHaven® Floating Islands are planted with native flowers which attract dragonflies, butterflies, bats, and birds to reduce unwanted insects.
 Islands can be planted with swamp milkweed, which is an important food source for the declining Monarch butterfly population.
 The islands also create a great habitat for frogs, who can eat large amounts of mosquitoes.

 Changing Water Levels

 Finally, storm water ponds are also used to reduce flooding.
 They serve as a drainage area for the surrounding land.
 The sides of the pond are sloped to ensure that water can flow through the system by gravity.
 Floating islands are designed to float up and down with changing water levels so the plants never end up drowning or rooting into the ground.

 Floating islands can remain in the stormwater ponds in the winter.
 The native plants will grow back every spring.
 It is recommended that someone check the anchoring every year.
 After several years, you can remove some of the dead leaves to lighten the weight on the islands if the island looks low in the water.

 Who to contact

 Stormwater ponds are often maintained by your county or city.
 Talk to the government and watershed officials in your area about adding floating islands to improve a storm water pond near you.
-If the pond is on privately owned land, it is up to the homeowner or business to uphold good maintenance practices before this water enters our full waterway system.
+However, if the pond is on privately owned land, it is up to the homeowner or business to uphold good maintenance practices before this water enters our full waterway system.